Maruti trims H1 e Vitara production plan from 26,500 to 8,200 units amid China’s rare earth export curbs - BusinessToday

 Maruti Suzuki, India's leading automaker, is significantly reducing its near-term production targets for its first electric vehicle, the e-Vitara.
 The cutbacks, amounting to two-thirds of its original plan, are a direct result of shortages in rare earth materials caused by China's export restrictions.

-These materials are crucial for manufacturing components such as magnets essential to electric vehicles and other high-tech industries.
+These materials are crucial for manufacturing components such as magnets essential to electric vehicles and other high-tech industries, news agency Reuters reported on Tuesday.
 This decision reflects the broader impact of China's curbs on the global automotive sector, with India facing particularly acute challenges as it awaits approval for continued imports.

 The e-Vitara, which was launched earlier this year with much anticipation, is pivotal to Maruti's electric vehicle strategy in India—a market projected to see EVs make up 30% of total car sales by 2030.
 Despite the rare earth supply issues, Maruti reported that these challenges have had no "material impact" on the vehicle's launch timeline.
 However, the company's production plans have substantially shifted from an initial target of 26,500 units to just 8,200 units between April and September.